DrorHarari/keypirinha-cvt/README.md

 **V 0.2**
 - Fix temperatue and fuel consumption conversions
 - Aliases are no longer case sensitive
-- A copy of cvtdef.json can be placed in the User folder for experimentation
+- A copy of cvtdef.json can be placed in the User folder for customization
-- KNown issue: Keypirinha shows just 8 suggestions, when more than 8 units, some are not visible
+- Known issue: Keypirinha shows just 8 suggestions, when more than 8 units, some are not visible but still available if you type the unit code